Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 After seeing Central Park, I am determined to go back to NYC to spend a full day there!
 You can go bike riding around the park or even rent a rowboat and have a picnic out on the lake.

-You will see such a small tidbit of the park and your tour guide will show you where the well-known philanthropist and widow of John Lennon, Yoko Ono, lives.
+On this trip to NYC, I only got to see a small tidbit of the park and the tour guide only showed us where the well-known philanthropist and widow of John Lennon, Yoko Ono, lives.
+If you have more time, you could easily spend an entire day strolling this massive park.

 You will take the scenic ferry ride over to the Statue of Liberty while getting a perfect view of New York City’s skyline.
 I get sea sick like, standing in the ocean..
 So if you’re afraid of getting sea sick – If I can do it, so can you!